 The sound amplification is usually too loud and may lead to temporary distortion of sound that it does not help children to understand.

 For children who suffer from a hearing loss due to any other reasons, they require special attention and care.
 They are often required to wear earmolds during the day as other types of hearing aids are also fitted during the night time when they sleep.

-Children with a hearing loss of any type have difficulty with understanding different languages, tasks or instructions made in a foreign language as well as reading words that are written in books.
+Children with a hearing loss of any type have difficulty with understanding different languages, tasks or instructions as well as reading words that are written in books.

 The following infographic shows a list of the various noises when you are out and about.
 Any noise over 70-80db over a long period of time may cause damage to your hearing.
 A noise of over 120dB may cause immediate harm to your ears

 Worth it?
 Yes and no.

 It depends on the person who wears them, and how they are used.
 Let's look at two common scenarios to illustrate this.
 Both of these people have hearing loss, but both use hearing aids differently.